 Paula Pérez-Martín was born and raised in Galicia, Northern Spain.
 As a young adult, Paula volunteered in her mother’s school, an experience which inspired her to complete her Bachelor's Degree in Early Years Education and later complete her Master’s Degree in Education.
 Paula has extensive experience in mainstream and international schools in Spain, Belgium, and the UK, where she worked in Oxford as well as London for the past eight years.
 Her Montessori journey began in Brussels, where she had the opportunity to assist in a French-Dutch Montessori school.
 Inspired to learn more about the method, Paula completed the 3 to 6 AMI Diploma Course at the Maria Montessori Institute.
 Paula’s experience has shaped her strong belief in the important role teachers play in helping to build the child's character, as well as develop independence, self-esteem, a passion for learning, and a love for others and the world.
 Paula fluently speaks Galician, Spanish, English, and French.

-Lead Teacher, Hampstead Adolescent
+Lead Teacher, Hampstead Lower Elementary

-Lead Teacher, Hampstead Adolescent
+Lead Teacher, Hampstead Lower Elementary

 Kalamun Nehar